conduits-link/backend/readme.md

     ```
     and visit the address it gives you - probably something like `http://127.0.0.1:8000/`.

-* Visit `http://127.0.0.1:8000/admin` and enter the admin account details for the app that you just made.
+* Visit `http://127.0.0.1:8000/admin` and enter the admin account details that you just made for the app.
 You should be able to view the Django administration page for the site.

 Great job!
 You're all ready to start development on the site.